lusis/outputter/README.md

 Depending on your shell configuration and prompts, a single line json may get "erased" when outputting.
 You see this frequently with complicated zsh prompts.
 You can be sure your output is working by piping through `jq`.

 ## extending

+The requirements to be an outputter are pretty minimal.

+In your packages `init()` you'll need to call `outputter.RegisterOutput("output-name", customOutputFactory)`

+Ideally you should support both a `stdout` and an `io.Writer` version of your output to make testing feasible.
+The default should be the `stdout` version.

+There are some error constants you should use defined in `errors.go` and return.